 - tvOS 9.0+

-The job of a layout object is to determine the placement of cells, supplementary views, and decoration views inside the collection view’s bounds and to report that information to the collection view when asked.
+A layout object determines the placement of cells, supplementary views, and decoration views inside the collection view’s bounds and reports that information to the collection view.
 The collection view then applies the provided layout information to the corresponding views so that they can be presented onscreen.

 You must subclass

 UICollection in order to use it.
-Before you consider subclassing, though, you should look at the
+Before you consider subclassing, however, consider whether you can adapt

 Cells are the main elements positioned by the layout.
 Each cell represents a single data item in the collection.
-A collection view can have a single group of cells or it can divide those cells into multiple sections.
-The layout object’s main job is to arrange the cells in the collection view’s content area.
+You can make cells interactive so that a user can perform actions like selecting, dragging, and reordering the cells.
+A collection view can have a single group of cells, or you can divide those cells into multiple sections.
+The layout object arranges the cells in the collection view’s content area.

-Supplementary views present data but are different than cells.
-Unlike cells, supplementary views cannot be selected by the user.
-Instead, you use supplementary views to implement things like header and footer views for a given section or for the entire collection view.
+Supplementary views present data but cannot be selected by the user.
+You use supplementary views to implement things like header and footer views for a given section or for the entire collection view.
 Supplementary views are optional and their use and placement is defined by the layout object.

-Decoration views are visual adornments that cannot be selected and are not inherently tied to the data of the collection view.
+Decoration views are visual adornments, like badges, that cannot be selected and are not inherently tied to the data of the collection view.
 Decoration views are another type of supplementary view.
 Like supplementary views, they are optional and their use and placement is defined by the layout object.

 Methods to Override